civican/legisinfo/43-2/bills/C-12/bill_text.md

   **(2)** An assessment report must contain

-    a summary of Canada's **most recent** official greenhouse gas emissions inventory **and information**, relevant **to the report, that Canada submitted under its international commitments with respect to climate change**;
+    a summary of Canada's most recent official greenhouse gas emissions inventory and information, relevant to the report, that Canada submitted under its international commitments with respect to climate change;

     a statement on whether Canada has achieved its national greenhouse gas emissions target for that year;